ZacharyHuang/WhoAmI/Resume-EN.md

  - Designed system architecture and communication protocol
  - Surveyed some development boards, develop and implement the charging pile module
- - **besides prospective tasks, a local control module was implemented**, which leads to the evolution of system architecture
+ - **Besides prospective tasks, a local control module was implemented**, which leads to the evolution of system architecture

 ##Internships